 Another type of operating system that recognizes and works with application software written for an earlier operating system is called downward-compatible.

 Manufacturers normally introduced a different operating system for each new computer model and it was a problem for the user to switch from one computer model to another.
 The application software could not work on different computer models.
-Important types of operating system are as follows:
+Here is the list of important types of the operating system are as follows:

 - Multi-user OS